IchanP/L3-DateConverter/tests/testspecification.md

 [Issue #3](https://github.com/IchanP/L3-DateConverter/issues/3)

+### Common Steps

+1. Navigate to the "Small Date Conversion Page"

 ### TC6.1 User should be able to convert from Gregorian to Kõki

 #### Test Steps

-1. Select the Gregorian Calendar to convert from
+2. Select the Gregorian Calendar to convert from
-2. Select the Kõki Calendar to convert to
+3. Select the Kõki Calendar to convert to
-3. In the input field type "2000/12/25"
+4. In the input field type "Kõki 2000/12/25"
-4. Press Convert
+5. Press Convert

 #### Expected

-In the unselectable input field "2660/12/25" is rendered.
+In the unselectable input field "Kõki 2660/12/25" is rendered.

 ### TC6.2 User should be able to convert from Japanese Era to Kõki

 #### Test Steps

-1. Select the Japanese Era Calendar to convert from
+2. Select the Japanese Era Calendar to convert from
-2. Select the Kõki Calendar to convert to
+3. Select the Kõki Calendar to convert to
-3. In the input field type "Heisei 12/12"
+4. In the input field type "Heisei 12/12"
-4. Press Convert
+5. Press Convert

 #### Expected

-In the unselectable input field "2660/12/25" is rendered.
+In the unselectable input field "Kõki 2660/12" is rendered.

 ## TC7 User should be able to convert to Gregorian using the Small Date Converter